Crickets Sing for Anamaria: Background

-The instrumental original of "Os Grilos" appeared on Valle's 1967 album Brazilliance! and became a "breakout hit".
-The English version, to which producer Ray Gilbert contributed the lyrics, appeared on Valle's 1968 album Samba '68 and on Astrud Gilberto's 1968 album Windy.
-It has been covered many times since.
-The Anamaria of the title was Valle's then-wife, who also sang on Samba '68.
+The song was originally released as "Os Grilos".
+The instrumental original of the song appeared on Valle's 1967 album Brazilliance! and became a "breakout hit".
+The English version, to which producer Ray Gilbert contributed the lyrics, appeared on his 1968 album Samba '68.
+His then-wife, Ana Maria Carvalho was included in the title.
+Carvalho also sang on the album.